Milad-Akarie/auto_route_library/README.md

   LoginRoute(),
 ]);
-// pops the last page unless blocked or stack has only 1 entry context.router.maybPop();
+// pops the last page unless blocked or stack has only 1 entry context.router.maybePop();
-// popts the most top page of the most top router unless blocked
+// pops the most top page of the most top router unless blocked
 // or stack has only 1 entry
 context.router.maybePopTop();
 // keeps popping routes until predicate is satisfied